AnyBody/anybody-tutorial/Muscle_modeling/lesson1.rst

  This would be a sad excuse for a tutorial if we did not have an example to work on.
-So let us quickly construct a very simple example that will enable us to examine the properties of muscles. `*Here's an extremely simple one-degree-of-freedom model (right-click and save to disk)* <Downloads/MuscleDemo.Ini.any>`__:
+So let us quickly construct a very simple example that will enable us to examine the properties of muscles. :download:`Here's an extremely simple one-degree-of-freedom model <Downloads/MuscleDemo.Ini.any>`.

 .. code-block:: AnyScriptDoc